shadaj/create-react-scala-app.g8/README.markdown

 **You’ll need to have Node >= 6 on your machine.** You can use [nvm](https://github.com/creationix/nvm#installation) to easily switch Node versions between different projects.

-**This tool doesn’t assume a Node backend.** The Node installation is only required for Create React App itself.
+**This tool doesn’t assume a Node backend.** The Node installation is only required for Create React Scala App itself.

 ### Creating an App
 To create a new app, run: `sbt new shadaj/create-react-scala-app.g8`, follow the instructions that follow, then `cd my-app`.